Eswereddy/OpenAi/README.md

-                      against a citizen's profile — adding scheme #18 means adding data, not a new `if` branch. ai-provider.js         Shared client for the three supported AI providers (OpenAI / Anthropic / Groq — Groq is free, see below).
+                      against a citizen's profile — adding scheme #18 means adding data, not a new `if` branch. ai-provider.js         Shared client for the three supported AI providers (Groq / OpenAI / Anthropic — Groq is free and tried first, see below).
+If more than one key is set, failed/timed-out/rate-limited calls automatically
+                      retry on the next configured provider instead of falling straight to the template fallback.
 Every other AI file calls into this one instead of talking to a provider directly. ai-summary.js          The AI layer.
 Turns the rule engine's already-decided matches into one short, personalized, plain-language